 Application and payment

-Apply online to renew, apply or pay for access, or get a replacement access key.
-As part of the application process you’ll need to complete a mandatory online safety induction, which takes approximately 10 minutes.
+Apply and pay online for both short- and long-term permits (including permit renewals and key replacements).
+As part of this process you must complete a mandatory online safety induction, which takes approximately 10 minutes.

-You must be 18 years or older to be eligible for birdwatching access, and ensure you have read and understand the following documents:
+You must be 18 years or older to be eligible for a permit, and ensure you have read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).

-Short-term access applicants must bring valid identification to the Werribee Visitor Information Centre (see address below) to collect their loan key, and return it before 4pm the same day.
+- Short-term permit applicants must bring valid identification to collect a loan access key from the Werribee Visitor Information Centre (address below).
+Keys must be returned before 4pm the same day.

 For birdwatching queries: